purag/archsim/README.md

 #### Register and Memory descriptors
 To access registers, use `r[i]`, where `i` is the number of the register you wish to access.
 If `i` is out of range according to `regCount`, an error is thrown.

-To access memory cells, use `m[i]`, where `m` is the "address" of the memory cell you wish to access.
+To access memory cells, use `m[i]`, where `i` is the "address" of the memory cell you wish to access.
 If `i` is out of range according to `memCellCount`, an error is thrown.

 ### Executing Code
 To execute a program, just use `load()` followed by `exec()`.
 These operations can be chained: